Features

-Kuala Lumpur, Malaysia-based freelance writer and journalist with 6+ years of experience writing about technology and music.
-Currently contributing to NME Asia, Taiwan Asean Music Action, and Voltcave.
+Malaysia-based freelance writer and journalist with ten years of experience writing about consumer technology and popular music.

 It's difficult to think of another Malaysian band in recent memory that's had as meteoric a rise as No Good.
 With their stripped-down punk anthems and unapologetically Kelantanese bent, it's taken only a couple of years for the trio - vocalist/guitarist (and bandleader) Smek Almohdzar, bassist Mat Yie (also known as Wan Azry) and drummer Ali Johan - to cross over beyond the boundaries of the Malaysian punk underground.